-We have been performance recording our stud sheep flocks since their inception and find that by selecting for certain traits in these flocks we can influence the performance of our commercial flocks.
+All of our stud ewes are performance recorded and since their inception we have found that by selecting for certain traits in these flocks we can influence the performance of our commercial flocks.

-Like our crossbred ewes our stud flocks are HISHA accredited and are also MV accredited and every ram we sell is inspected prior to sale by our vet.
+These flocks are MV accredited and every ram we sell is inspected prior to sale by our vet.

 Current stock sires include Brijon Yukon purchased in Kelso 2017 for £7000 where he was champion, Incheoch Yannis, Incheoch Wildfire, Blackadder Wellington and we use some of our best ram lambs every year.

 Our 30-ewe Beltex flock was founded to complement the Texel flock and offer our ram buyers an alternative type of tup.

 Over the years the flock has been developed successfully from a small nucleus, with Cowers Lane Beryl, an influential female in the flock’s foundation and ongoing development, having bred a number of excellent female progeny which now form the backbone of the flock.

 As with the other breeds the Beltex tups are sold from home and at our annual sale, having historically been sold at local markets and the main breed sale at Carlisle.